-Gfix scans the database, checks data structures and records for corruptions and fixes them.
+Gfix scans the database, checks data structures and records for corruption, and fixes them.

-Please note: It is necessary to run gfix after FirstAID Direct Fix, and it can be skipped in case of an extraction since database for export is new and fine.
+Please note: It is necessary to run gfix after FirstAID Direct Fix, and it can be skipped in case of extraction since the database for export is not corrupted.

 The recommended combination of gfix switches and commands after FirstAID direct fix is the following: